 Congress has threatened before to withhold funding from sanctuary cities that harbor undocumented immigrants, and on July 23, 2015, the House voted for—and passed—a piece of legislation that would do just that.
 Happily, the White House has stated that it will veto the legislation, as it threatens to undermine the current administration’s efforts and priorities.

-If you’ve entered the U.S. from Mexico and have questions about your immigration status, are facing criminal charges, or have fears about deportation, don’t wait to take action.
-At the Law Offices of Joshua P. Goldstein, P.C., our immigration attorneys are on your side.
-To learn more about how we can help you and what your rights are, call us today at 617-722-0005.
+If you’re facing deportation or have questions about your immigration status, don’t hesitate to contact an attorney who’s on your side.
+At the Law Offices of Joshua P. Goldstein, P.C., our immigration attorneys want to help you.
+To learn more about our services and your rights an immigrant, call us today at 617-722-0005.